 With everyone stuck at home baking bread, carbs made a comeback during the pandemic.

-Dave Anoia and Aimee DiAndrea, the couple behind DiAnoia’s Eatery, are celebrating the baked good’s popularity by opening Pane è Pronto, an Italian takeout, bread and catering kitchen in the Strip District.
+Dave Anoia and Aimee DiAndrea, the couple behind DiAnoia’s Eatery, are celebrating the baked good’s popularity by opening Pane è Pronto.
 The name means “bread is ready.”

 The 2,100 space at 2627 Penn Avenue will open this fall, offering fresh bread, pasta by the pound, packaged homemade sauces and hot, ready-made meals to take home.
 To-go dishes will include greens and beans, lasagna and chicken parmesan.